francl35/Chip8-Emulator/README.md

 After build put SDL2.dll in your executable folder to run the emulator

 # Setup PSP
-You will need a configured pspsdk to build the psp version You can edit run.bat if on windows to run the homebrew with PPSSPP emulator.
+You will need a configured pspsdk to build the psp version.
+Then run make in Chip8emulator_psp folder.
+You can edit run.bat if on windows to run the homebrew with PPSSPP emulator. to test on a real psp put the EBOOT.PBP and PONG in a folder in PSP/GAME ( Example: /PSP/GAME/chip8/EBOOT.PBP)

 Fell free to use this as you want.
 I mainly made it for training purposes.